Skip to main content

 Empty state

 When a loop returns no items, its content doesn't render.
-Use a Condition block after the loop to show a fallback:
+Use a Condition block after the loop to show a fallback.

-{% if not events|length %}
+{% if events.found_posts == 0 %}

 <p>No events found.</p>